Adventure Tips and Safety

 • Tape: Cotton & glue

-This chalk bag is designed by climbers, for climbers — with room for chalk, brushes, tape, and even your phone or small gear.
-Made from recycled materials and built to last.
+Designed by climbers, for climbers, with room for chalk, brushes, tape, and even your phone or small gear.
+Carry it your way — waist strap and carabiner included.

 Tags: GI Guides, Recycled, Climbing, Bouldering, Chalk Bag, Tape, Brush, Trad, Solo